 Note that this evaluation concept reduces the runtime significantly, by $10\times$ for multi-sampling each test sequence and by another $6\times$ due to the different modalities.
 So the \textit{ProtoGCN} model can only process around $3$ instead of $150$ samples per second, notably reducing its real-time capability.

-Because the new skeletons are in world-coordinates, a cross-setup generalization is expected to be relatively straightforward for the models.
+Because the new skeletons are in world-coordinates, cross-setup generalization is expected to be relatively straightforward for the models.
 The \textit{NTU-RGBD-120} dataset also has a \textit{xset} split that was intended to test this.
-But it has the problem that it also contains new subjects as well, so it does not specifically test the cross-setup generalization alone.
-This makes it difficult to isolate only the effect of setup changes, and therefore no evaluation was done on the \textit{xset} split.
+But it has the problem that some new setups also contain new subjects as well, so it does not specifically test the cross-setup generalization alone.
+This makes it difficult to isolate only the effect of setup changes, so the accuracy results provide no directly usable insights, and for those reasons no evaluation was done on the \textit{xset} split.
 Besides that, the \textit{xsub} split already includes setup switches as well.

 Instead of just using differences in the inputs, another option is to also use differences in the model architectures, by ensembling the different models as well.
 Table~\ref{tab:model_fusion} shows that this can result in further improvements, but as before, at the cost of real-time performance.